alby13/tanuki-browser/README.md

 - Linux AMD64 and Windows were built with Python 3.10.12 or higher (most Linux distributions come with Python pre-installed)
 - Linux Intel was built with Python 3.8

+## Why Choose Tanuki TextWeb Browser?

+Let's introduce you to the Tanuki-Powered Web Experience: A Minimalist yet Captivating Text Adventure!
+Embrace the simplicity of a text universe that focuses on content rather than clutter.
+Tanuki strips away unnecessary elements, allowing you to enjoy a clean and straightforward browsing experience.

+#### What makes this browser different?
+Images are distracting.
+Leters and words are meant to be digested without distractions!
+Try reading some of your favorite informational websites or news and feel the difference!
+Ad-Free Browsing: Say goodbye to intrusive ads and distractions.
+Tanuki TextWeb provides an uninterrupted browsing experience, allowing you to focus solely on the delicious content.
+We realize that this browser may not be for you!
+In fact, it may only be for a select few.
+But that's okay.
+Because we believe that you should browse the web your way, above all else!

+#### Your privacy is very important.
+We think a lot about privacy.
+We want your web browser experience to be private!
+We do not collect any information from your computer.
+In fact, in a perfect Tanuki world, we wouldn't send any data from your computer!
+To make the web browser work, we send a request for the website from the web browser.
+That's the only thing that we send anywhere.

+#### Security better than a forest stronghold!
+Just like a tanuki's den is safe from prying eyes, our browser keeps your data secure.
+Programmed from the ground up with security in mind to ensure that your browsing experience is as safe as a walk through a protected forest.

 ## 📋 Current Versions